scotthosking/baspy/README.md

 see: http://scitools.org.uk/iris/docs/latest/installing.html

-Once you have installed miniconda you can then use these commands to install iris and ipython (tested for Ubuntu 14.04 64-bit)
+Once you have installed miniconda you can then use these commands to install iris and ipython

 ```
 $> conda install -c scitools iris ipython